br3ndonland/udacity-fsnd/03-backend/06-09-foundations/fsnd03_09-agile.md

 ## Feedback on Lesson 09

 Really helpful to think through agile development.
 This will help me complete my Udacity projects, and my work projects when I get a web development job.

+It was confusing to work through app development again here, when we already did it in the previous lesson.
+It would be more helpful to discuss agile development first, then work through the whole app creation process, so the code base is cohesive.